renatoathaydes/wasmin/README.md

 The basic constructs of a Wasmin program are **expressions**.

-Expressions are simply arrangements of constants and identifiers which evaluate to a value.
+Expressions are simply arrangements of constants and identifiers which evaluate to a value or, in the case of `let`, evaluate to nothing, but bind an identifier to an expression.

 These are all expressions:

 - `0` (the constant `0`, of type `i64`, or 64-bit integer).
 - `(0)` (same as previous).
 - `10i32` (the constant `10`, of type `i32`).
-- `()` (the empty expression, of type `empty`).
 - `add 1 2` (calls function<sup><a href="#footnote-1">[1]</a></sup> `add` with arguments `1` and `2`).
 - `(let n = 1; add n 3)` (one expression grouping two others<sup><a href="#footnote-2">[2]</a></sup> - evaluates to the result of the last one).
 - `((let n = 1) (add n 3))` (same as previous).